 Qualified Contract: Per the IRC, is "a bona fide contract to acquire (within a reasonable period after the contract is entered into)" a building by "any person who will continue to operate...as a qualified low-income building."
 It is an agreement to (1) purchase an existing Section 42 property that has completed its credit and compliance period but is still in extended use and (2) maintain compliance for the duration of the extended use period.
 Under CHFA's LIHTC program, Qualified Contracts are not available.
-As a condition of applying for and receiving an allocation, applicants are required to waive their right to request a Qualified Contract.
+As a Basic Threshold Requirement under the QAP, applicants are required to waive their right to request a Qualified Contract.
 The waiver requirement applies to applicants for both 9% LIHTCs and 4% LIHTCs, and is binding upon the eventual ownership entity and any successor entities.